vskokov/demo-reveal/slides.md

 - The phase of $z_c = |z_c| e^{\pm \frac{i \pi}{2 \beta \delta}}$ is defined by
   the critical exponents of the underlying universality class.
 How to find
   $|z_c|$?
-- Ordinary, we rely on two methods: $\varepsilon$-expansion and lattice
+- Ordinary, two methods: $\varepsilon$-expansion and lattice

   - $\varepsilon$-expansion breaks down: YLE is described by $\phi^3$ with upper critical dimension $d_c=6$, while underlying universality class has $d_c=4$